Professor Chris Chapman, BSc (Hons), MA, PhD, FRSA, was Director of Policy Scotland from 2019 to 2021.

-Professor Chapman is Chair of Educational Policy and Practice at the University of Glasgow and Director of Policy Scotland.
+Professor Chapman is Chair of Educational Policy and Practice at the University of Glasgow.

 Chris’s research focuses on the interaction between educational and public policy and practice, specifically in relation to the improvement of outcomes in disadvantaged settings.
 The recurring themes are leadership, improvement and effectiveness, collaboration, equity and organisational/system reform.

 Before moving into academia Chris taught in challenging secondary schools in Birmingham where he undertook a part-time MA.
 He then completed his PhD thesis on intervention and improvement in schools in challenging circumstances.

 He held academic and research posts at the universities of Nottingham and Warwick , before being appointed Professor of Education at the University of Manchester.